theclam/ospfcli2dot/README.md

 first or last part as the site ID.
 Simple but handles common hostname formats like "rtr1.site" or "site-rtr1".

+The script juni-ospfcli2dot.py takes the output of "show ospf database extensive" on JunOS devices and performs the same function.

-This script requires Python 3.
+These scripts require Python 3.

 Usage - Linux / Mac
 ===================

-Set the ospfcli2dot.py file as executable (chmod 755 ospfcli2dot.py) then run it
+Set all python files as executable (chmod 755 *.py) then run

 Usage - Windows
 ===============